jaericho/jaericho.github.io/_posts/2020-02-08-Fast-Blogs.md

 # Pre-compiled Websites

-I know enough about webservers that they'll cache common requests in memory.
+I know enough about web servers that they'll cache common requests in memory.
 They'll "compile" websites like source-code is compiled into a binary file, so when I found Static Site Generators will do the same thing with markdown and text files, I was intrigued.
 I like going fast and I want this blog to be as fast as possible while still looking good.
 SS64.com (one of my favorite sites, I use it almost daily) is an example of a website that strives for this.

 > The website is designed with performance as a priority; the aim is to return relevant pages as fast as a local help index.
 >
 > --[About SS64.com](https://ss64.com/docs/)

-I want the same thing and downloading unoptimized 100KB jpg avatars of followers that aren't on the page I'm looking at is definitely not the same thing and not my style.
+I want the same thing and downloading un-optimized 100KB jpg avatars of followers that aren't on the page I'm looking at is definitely not the same thing and not my style.

 And maybe it has something to do with the fact that I use vscode everyday and now that I have a hammer, everything is a nail.
 But using github, vscode, and markdown as my workflow really appeals to me.